 4. Take a proton away Use this element when there is no suitable nucleophileelectrophile reaction, but the molecule has a strongly acidic proton or there is a strong base present.

-The situation is even simpler than you might expect because 1 and 2 are the func- tional reverse of each other, as are 3 and 4 in many cases.
-Many times, more than one of the four choices occurs simultaneously in the same mechanistic step.
+The situation is even simpler than you might expect because 1. and 2. are the functional reverse of each other, as are 3. and 4. in many cases.